firozkhan18/technologies-notes/conceptsIII/java-basic-fundamental-Concurrency.md

 Only one waiting thread will be executed which got the notification.
 Which thread will execute depends on the thread scheduler as every waiting thread got the notification.
 See Also: wait(), notify() and notifyAll() methods

+In Java, `notify()` and `notifyAll()` are methods used for thread communication in a synchronized context.

+1. **notify()**: This method wakes up a single thread that is waiting on the object's monitor.
+If multiple threads are waiting, one of them is chosen at random to be awakened.

+2. **notifyAll()**: This method wakes up all threads that are waiting on the object's monitor.
+All awakened threads will compete to acquire the monitor lock, which may lead to multiple threads being active after they are notified.

+### Key Differences:
+- **Thread Selection**: `notify()` wakes up one thread, while `notifyAll()` wakes up all waiting threads.
+- **Use Cases**: Use `notify()` when you only need one thread to proceed, and `notifyAll()` when multiple threads might need to check the condition after being notified.

+Choosing between them depends on the specific synchronization requirements of your application.

 ### 3.3.What is the difference between Callable and Runnable?
 Runnable	Callable
 If a thread is not required to return some value after completing its execution then use Runnable interface	If a thread is required to return some value after completing its execution then use Callable interface